TASADAY OF THE PHILIPPINES: STONE-AGE TRIBE, A HOAX, OR SOMEWHERE BETWEEN

 Discovery of the Tasadays

-The Tasadays were discovered by Manuel Elizalde, a Philippine politician who headed a government agency in charge of all Philippine tribal peoples.
+The Tasadays were discovered by Manuel Elizalde, a Philippine politician who headed a government agency in charge of all Philippine tribal peoples and was a close friend of Ferdinand and Immelda Marcos,.
 He “found” the group of 26 individuals and reported that they knew nothing of the outside world—even though they lived a three hour walk from a large village of farmers—used only stone and wood tools, wore leaves for clothing and survived completely off wild food.
+They became instant celebrities and were held up as alternatives to modern civilization., when it was claimed they didn’t have a word for “war” and were pacifists with few material gods.
+[Source: Thomas N. Headland, “Encyclopedia of World Cultures Volume 5: East/Southeast Asia:” edited by Paul Hockings, 1993]

 The story gained worldwide attention thanks primarily to a 1972 National Geographic cover story and accompanying film shown repeatedly on television.
 According to the National Geographic reports the only technology the Tasaday reportedly had were stone axes and a fire drill which took ten long minutes to start a fire.
 They are said to have no pottery, cloth, metal, art, houses, dogs or domestic plants.